Care for a Skin Wound

 - Remove large pieces of dirt or other debris from the wound with cleaned tweezers.
 Do not push the tweezers deeply into the wound.

-- Wash the wound under running tap water (the more the better) to remove all the dirt, debris, and bacteria from
+- Wash the wound under running tap water (the more the better) to remove all the dirt, debris, and bacteria from the wound.

 - Scrub gently with a washcloth.
 (Moderate scrubbing may be needed if the wound is very dirty.)
 Hard scrubbing may actually cause more damage to the tissue and increase the chance of infection.
 Scrubbing the wound will probably hurt and may increase bleeding, but it is necessary to clean the wound thoroughly.